DHTMLX/docs-suite/docs/form/container.md

 [List of the Container control methods](form/api/api_overview.md#container-methods)

 You can manipulate the Container control by using methods of the object returned by the [getItem()](form/api/form_getitem_method.md) method.
-Use methods to hide or show the Container, set and get properties, and so on.
+Use methods to hide or show Container, set and get properties, etc.

 ## Events